turbot/steampipe-plugin-hubspot/docs/tables/hubspot_owner.md

   created_at > now() - interval '30 days';
 ```

-### List users who are not associated with any team
+### List owners who are not associated with any team

 ```sql
 select